 A word of caution, however.
 Just because you can take the test seven or eight times in a year doesn’t mean that you should!

-For one, most schools at the moment seem to prefer applicants with a score count of 4-5 or less; that is, at five or more attempts schools may begin to question why it’s taking so long for you to hit your target.
+For one, most schools seem to prefer applicants with a score count of 4-5 or less.
+That is, at five or more attempts, schools may begin to question why it’s taking so long for you to hit your target.
 Meaning it would be wise to then include an addendum explaining your situation.
-Secondly, repeat testing pushes you later into each application cycle where rolling admissions may begin to work against you, and app cutoff dates can even prevent you from applying for the upcoming fall.
-So be sure to take into account your planned test dates and intended-school deadlines to ensure you make the cut.
+Secondly, repeat testing pushes you later into each application cycle.
+Rolling admissions may begin to work against you and app deadlines can prevent you from applying for the upcoming term.
+Be sure to consider your planned test dates and intended-school deadlines to ensure you make the cut.

 “LSAC will automatically report the results of all LSATs in your file, including cancellations and absences, since June 1, 2002 [five years’ worth of data].
 The scores are averaged and also appear separately.”

 “…beginning with the October 2006 Annual Questionnaire, which collects LSAT data on the Fall 2006 entering class, the Questionnaire will seek 75th percentile, median, and 25th percentile LSAT data based on the high score rather than the average score for matriculants who took the test more than once.”

 How Can You Tell if a Retake is Worth It?

-- How accurately does your score reflect your ability?
+How accurately does your score reflect your ability?

-- How did you feel the day of the test?
+How did you feel the day of the test?

-- How does your score measure up?
+How does your score measure up?

-- How will the next time be different?
+How will the next time be different?

-- Are significant score improvements possible, given the right preparation?
+Are significant score improvements possible, given the right preparation?